I Met My Husband on Tinder.

-Avery was my 3rd date that weekend.
+My husband turned out to be my 3rd date that weekend.
 I already had 3 dates lined up when he persisted on asking me out.
 He was starting to feel slightly frustrated because each time he suggested we meet, it conflicted with one of my other dates I had already scheduled.
 I really value efficiency and so I was quite business-like in my whole approach.
 I felt like I was setting up a bunch of interviews rather than dates and it felt really empowering to me.
 I remember having such a sense of well-being at that particular time in my life.
 I reached the end of that road.
 “That road” is the road where I was allowing other people to drive my emotions, my plans, and my LIFE.

 I finally decided to stop being the passenger in my own life and I actually started to drive myself.
 For the last year of my life I had struggled in my relationship because I wasn’t “feeling it”.
 What I was feeling was ANXIETY.
 What I was feeling was ALONE, and that little voice of wisdom deep inside me kept whispering in my ear that something was not right.
 These are not the emotions of a healthy relationship and I am not an insecure person, but I was certainly feeling insecure within that relationship and whenever I gently broached the subject with him…I was placated with words that I wanted to hear… but I did not FEEL the truth.
 I sensed the BULLSHIT.
 One thing I can tell you is that the truth always comes out…and by the way…

 What you can’t handle is the mess of lies and bullshit…so DON’T.